 MSc by Research Particle Physics / Programme details

-Year of entry: 2023
+Year of entry: 2024

 Programme description

-The Department of Physics and Astronomy at Manchester is one of the largest and most active departments of physics in the UK.
+The Department of Physics and Astronomy at Manchester is one of the largest and most active physics departments in the UK.
 We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.

-The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute, the Manchester Centre for Non-Linear Dynamics, the Dalton Nuclear Institute, and the Mesoscience and Nanotechnology Centre.
-In addition, the Jodrell Bank Observatory in Cheshire is a part of the Department.
+The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute, the Manchester Centre for Non-Linear Dynamics, and the Dalton Nuclear Institute.
+In addition, the Jodrell Bank Observatory in Cheshire is a part of the department.

-The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2014.
+The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2021.
 Supervision is provided by academic staff, who are leaders in their fields, with independent pastoral back-up.
-Transferable skills training is available and there are some department teaching opportunities.
+Transferable skills training is available and there are some school teaching opportunities.

 Note: Although the course requires 1 year full time study, students should expect the process of examination of the dissertation may take several months.
 MSc degrees are usually awarded several months after the end of the programme.